Weak units, universal cells, and coherence via universality for bicategories: Introduction

-Divisible cells, on the other hand, have rather obvious analogues in any dimension, and if we can argue that they subsume both composition and units, then they have both a technical and a conceptual advantage.
-Taking the effort to show that most notions of interest in bicategory theory can be recovered (with the exception, admittedly, of lax functors, which do not translate well) establishes a stable ground for the theory in higher dimensions, where such clear reference points may not be at hand.
+Universal cells, on the other hand, have analogues in any dimension \cite[Appendix B]{hadzihasanovic2018combinatorial}, and if we can argue that they subsume both composition and units, then they have both a technical and a conceptual advantage.
+Taking the effort to show that the main fundamental notions in bicategory theory can be recovered (with the exception, admittedly, of lax functors, which do not translate well) establishes a stable ground for the theory in higher dimensions, where clear reference points may not be at hand.